Updated May 19th, 2023

-Most people have no idea how far should a 7 year old run or how fast can a 4 year old run.
+We often talk to our friends with kids to get this advice and information, but how many parents know how far should a 7 year old run, or how fast can a 4 year old run.

-I must add that you should consult with your pediatrician before you start running with your child.
+I encourage you to consult with your pediatrician before you begin doing more than running around the yard.

 What distance can your child run safely?